Ryukyu Kingdom: Tributary relations

 According to statements by Qing imperial official Li Hongzhang in a meeting with Ulysses S. Grant, China had a special relationship with the island and the Ryukyu had paid tribute to China for hundreds of years, and the Chinese reserved certain trade rights for them in an amicable and beneficial relationship.
 Japan ordered tributary relations to end in 1875 after the tribute mission of 1874 was perceived as a show of submission to China.

 Annexation by the Japanese Empire

 In 1872, Emperor Meiji unilaterally declared that the kingdom was then Ryukyu Domain.
-At the same time, the appearance of independence was maintained for diplomatic reasons with Qing China until the Meiji government annexed the Ryukyu Kingdom when the islands were incorporated as Okinawa Prefecture on 27 March 1879.
+At the same time, the appearance of independence was maintained for diplomatic reasons with Qing China until the Meiji government abolished the Ryukyu Domain when the islands were incorporated as Okinawa Prefecture on 27 March 1879.
 The Amami-Ōshima island group which had been integrated into Satsuma Domain became a part of Kagoshima Prefecture.